Mona Quick Guide

 CombosUsage

-N2C(J)On-field DPS Mona’s most optimal combo.
+N2C(J)On-field DPS Mona’s optimal combo.
 Mona’s third Normal Attack is often a DPS loss and should be canceled with a Charged Attack.
 Jump canceling Mona’s Charged Attack is not required but is highly recommended.

-E QThe standard Skill into Burst combo, where the Burst cancels the ending animation of Mona’s Skill.
+EQThe standard Skill into Burst combo, where the Burst cancels the ending animation of Mona’s Skill.
 Due to the nature of Mona’s particle generation, it is nearly impossible to pre-funnel particles into her Burst.
 The closest equivalent is to proc Favonius with Mona’s Skill while she is in her Burst animation.

 Q EUsing Mona’s Skill after her Burst improves her Hydro application.
 Recommended for Freeze teams.